kiminus/SurfWatch/README.md

 - make sure you dont install the `client` in the docker container, run those seperately
 - you will need to install [python](https://www.python.org/downloads/) version 3.10 or higher
-- you need to install [mysql](https://dev.mysql.com/downloads/installer/) and create a database called `surfwatch`

 ```bash
 docker-compose up -d